ShabanShaame/CrystalSparkSandbox/DATAGRAPHNAVIGATION.md

-For this exercices you will need to use some homebrew methods to go through the datagraph.
+For this exercises you will need to use some homebrew methods to go through the datagraph.

 ####Entity